rhumbertgz/mbit-keynote/README.md

 node index.js
 ```

-* Control your presentation using the micro:bit's buttons.
+* Control your presentation using the buttons.
  1. Button A - previous slide.
  1. Button B - start the presentation, and next slide.